data2intelligence/collapsible_tree/README.md

 **Download and edit the image**
 ---
-With `right click` -> `print`, you could download the svg in `pdf`, which enables you to edit the diagram in editor software, like InkScape.
-You could drag the icons, modify the text.
+By right-clicking and selecting `Print`, you can download the SVG as a PDF, which allows you to edit the diagram in graphic editing software like Inkscape.
+You can drag icons, modify text, and make other adjustments.
+If the color legend appears in black and white, enable the `Print backgrounds` option to retain the colors.